alexivkin/brother-in-arms/README.md

 # Brother printer drivers for Raspberry Pi and other ARM devices

 Why?
 The Brother provided Linux drivers have parts that are compiled for i386 and have no source code.
-Although there is an [open source Brother Printer driver](https://github.com/pdewacht/brlaser), it is not optimized for cheap printers with its small cache.
+Although there is an [open source Brother Printer driver](https://github.com/pdewacht/brlaser), it is not optimized for cheap printers with their small cache.
 It fails part way into a print on [large images or busy pages](https://github.com/pdewacht/brlaser/issues/95).

 So, how do we port the closed-source driver to another architecture?
 There are several methods: